Finally, do you want to avoid paying Comcast’s early termination fee?

 Of course, you should!
 No one wants to pay Comcast a huge fee to cancel service.

 Here’s a complete guide to trick Comcast to waive your early termination fee (ETF).
-Follow these simple steps to increase the likelihood Comcast will waive your ETF.
+Follow these simple steps to increase the likelihood that Comcast will waive your ETF.

 Note:- This guide is limited to those willing to cancel their residential contracts.
 It may not work if you own a Comcast business account.